IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 ## Usage & operations 📇

-Endpoints, access info and other useful information is available in Project *cloud-pak-deployer* in ConfigMap *cp4ba-usage* in *usage.md* file after installation.
-It is best to copy the contents and open it in nice MarkDown editor like VSCode.
-The ConfigMap name can begin with a different name if you customized main CP4BA project name.
+Endpoints, access info and other useful information is available in CP4BA Project (by default cp4ba) in ConfigMap *000-usage* after installation.

 ## Optional post deployment steps 📋

 CP4BA
-Review and perform post deploy manual steps for CP4BA as specified in Project *cloud-pak-deployer* in ConfigMap *cp4ba-postdeploy* in *postdeploy.md* file.
+Review and perform post deploy manual steps for CP4BA as specified in CP4BA Project (by default cp4ba) in ConfigMap *000-cp4ba-postdeploy* in *postdeploy.md* file.
 It is best to copy the contents and open it in nice MarkDown editor like VSCode.
-The ConfigMap name can begin with a different name if you customized main CP4BA project name.

 RPA
-Review and perform post deploy manual steps for RPA as specified in Project *cloud-pak-deployer* in ConfigMap *cp4ba-rpa-postdeploy* in *postdeploy.md* file.
+Review and perform post deploy manual steps for RPA as specified in CP4BA Project (by default cp4ba) in ConfigMap *000-rpa-postdeploy* in *postdeploy.md* file.
 It is best to copy the contents and open it in nice MarkDown editor like VSCode.
-The ConfigMap name can begin with a different name if you customized main CP4BA project name.

 Process Mining
-Review and perform post deploy manual steps for IPM as specified in Project *cloud-pak-deployer* in ConfigMap *cp4ba-pm-postdeploy* in *postdeploy.md* file.
+Review and perform post deploy manual steps for IPM as specified in CP4BA Project (by default cp4ba) in ConfigMap *000-pm-postdeploy* in *postdeploy.md* file.
 It is best to copy the contents and open it in nice MarkDown editor like VSCode.
-The ConfigMap name can begin with a different name if you customized main CP4BA project name.

 ## Licensing 📑